Becoming resilient: the top 6 things SMEs can do to deal with the fallout from Covid and Brexit

 Put another way: if someone told you that you were going to have to run a long race but the distance, start time, end time, terrain, weather and things you might meet on the way were all unknown you might reasonably conclude that you were facing a lot of uncertainties.
 But that wouldn’t stop you getting fit, buying spare trainers, back packs, energy drinks, torches – and carrying a big stick just in case.
 In other words: you’d prepare so as to be able to manage the widest possible range of scenarios – or what we call “building resilience”.

 Notwithstanding the uncertainty around size, shape and duration, what surprises me is the amount of businesses that seem to be underestimating the likely size of the trouble incoming.
 In part this comes down to the government novocaine giving a false sense of security: Bounce Back loans, CBILS, furlough payments, VAT deferrals, grants and so on have – as intended – papered over a lot of ugly cracks.
-But the tricky bit is what happens around Q1 next year when the novocaine runs out, the deferred VAT quarters become payable, and businesses start to struggle to service debt and/or run out of headroom in their balance sheets for any more debt.
+But the tricky bit is what happens when the novocaine runs out, the deferred VAT quarters become payable, and businesses start to struggle to service debt and/or run out of headroom in their balance sheets for any more debt.

-For the last few months my fellow business advisors and I have been at the coalface, helping to sort out the challenges our clients are facing over Covid.
+My fellow business advisors and I have been at the coalface, helping to sort out the challenges our clients are facing over Covid.
 If there’s one thing we know for sure it’s that there are some concrete things that you can be doing to increase your business resilience.
 What follows are our top six things.

 1- Think first and get a grip of the business